SevdaPruitt/Amazon_Vine_Analysis/README.md

 <br>

 ## Summary:
 For the wireless Amazon reviews, dataset is 9,002,021.
 Though the Amazon Vine reviews is a small part of all the reviews.
 Out of 17,481 nearly 37% of the reviews are with 5 stars.
 The other review group with 5 stars is non-Vine, it is nearly 53%.
 Vine reviews also include less than 5 stars as well.
 4 star reveiws are 37% and 3 star reviews are 16%.
-Based on non-Vine vs Vine member reviews, it seems like